Skip to main content

 Preparation of this accessibility statement

-This statement was prepared in July 2020.
-It was updated in November 2022 and it will be reviewed in May 2023.
+This statement was prepared in July 2020 and it was updated in May 2024.

-This website was last tested in December 2019.
-The test was carried out by the Digital Accessibility Centre in Bridgend.
+This website was tested in December 2019 by the Digital Accessibility Centre in Bridgend.